NikDrosakis/gen20/README.md

 By using a combination of PHP, Node.js, React Native, and FastAPI, along with AI resources such as Gemini and Cohere, the system bridges the gap between raw data and practical, intelligent applications.
 The overall vision is to empower users to unlock the potential of digital resources, elevating both individual and collective understanding.

 ### Overview
 GEN20 is an advanced, modular system designed to facilitate the development of interactive and dynamic applications.
 It integrates multiple technologies, including PHP, FastAPI, Node.js, and React Native, to provide a comprehensive solution for various web and mobile needs.
-The system comprises several key components, each serving a specific role, and leverages AI technologies to enhance functionality and user experience.
+The system comprises several key components, each serving a specific role, and leverages AI technologies to enhance capabilities and user experience.

 ###The main goal
 To provide a modular smart system, creating useful applications upgrading values, freedom in educational resources, upgrading mental and scientific concepts through programming, using the great sources of knowledge that exist on the internet, but also the contribution of AI